MySQL is a free relational database, now owned by Oracle.

-(10 Jun 2018) Oracle provides version 8.0.11 for OS X 10.13 High Sierra, and says it will work on Sierra also.
-(They previously provided 5.7.21.)
+(10 Jun 2018) Oracle provides version 8.0.11 for OS X 10.13 High Sierra and Mojave.
 Check the Release Notes for bug fixes and new features.
 I found that some queries that used to work failed with the new version: see below.
 Download the OSX version DMG file of the MySQL Community Server from mysql.com.
 When I upgraded to 8.0.11, I flailed about because I did not read the upgrading directions carefully.
 Be smarter than I was.
 (Note that there are many features of MySQL that I don't exercise and have not tested; test it for your needs.)

 sudo mkdir /var/mysql sudo ln -s /tmp/mysql.sock /var/mysql/mysql.sock

 In El Capitan, Sierra, and High Sierra, the MySQL preference pane works again, so you can use it to start MySQL on system restart.
 See below for Yosemite directions.